G-dH/advanced-alttab-window-switcher/README.md

 ## Features:

+- Suppurts GNOME Shell 3.36 - 41.
-- replacement for both the window switcher and the application switcher.
+- Replacement for both the window switcher and the application switcher.
 Both modes can be also switched on the fly.
 - **Type to Search** mode - you can activate it by a hotkey or you can set in preferences to start the switcher directly in this mode so you can type immediately as the popup shows up.
 - Optional default filter settings : *All windows / Current workspace / Current monitor*, plus *Skip minimized* option.
 - Optional default sorting settings: *Most Recently Used* (MRU) */ Stable sequence / Stable sequence - current window first*.